 Students will have their grades checked on a bi-weekly basis throughout the duration of the extracurricular activity in which they are involved.
+Band is a cocurricular activity and will not follow this policy.
 Any student who has a failing grade (grades will not be rounded) in one or more classes will be placed on academic probation and will not be allowed to participate in ANY extracurricular activity (sports or organizational) for two weeks.
 If the student has raised his/her grade above failing by the next bi-weekly grade check, he/she will be able to participate once again.
 Even though a student may not participate in the extracurricular activity while on academic probation, he/she will be allowed to practice.
 If a student fails two (2) consecutive grade checks the student will: